Pjeferson/tomato-stack-pomodoro/README.md

 - The choice of time intervals should be made through a drag and drop system.

 - The user should be able to change the default time interval duration.

+# NF Requirements

+- The browser local storage shold be used to save user preferences.

+- The project should run on github pages platform through a React bundle.